KorzhCom/EasyData/README.md

             //here we define the procedure that customizes our metadata
             //when it's loaded from a DbContext
             opts.CustomizeModel(model => {
-                //defining the setting for the Customer entity var entity = model.Entity<Customer>()
+                //setting the names of the Customer entity var entity = model.Entity<Customer>()
                     .SetDisplayName("Client")
                     .SetDisplayNamePlural("Clients");

-                //hide Region and Address properties in the View mode entity
+                //hiding Customer.Region and Customer.Address in the View mode entity
                     .Attribute(c => c.Region)
                         .SetShowOnView(false);